Bready Cricket Club

 Bready Cricket Club is a cricket club located in the village of Magheramason, County Tyrone, Northern Ireland, playing in North West Senior League 1.
 The club are the current holders of the North West Senior Cup.

 Previously a successful intermediate club, the club achieved senior status in 1974.

-It was selected as a venue to host matches in the 2015 ICC World Twenty20 Qualifier tournament and for three Twenty20 International matches between Ireland and Scotland.
+It was selected as a venue to host matches in the 2015 ICC World Twenty20 Qualifier tournament as well as three Twenty20 International matches between Ireland and Scotland.